Eastern green mamba: Venom

 The eastern green mamba has the least toxic venom of the three green mamba species, but it is still highly venomous.
 Although the most commonly encountered green mamba, it generally avoids people.
 The peak period for bites is the species' breeding season from September to February, during which they are most irritable.
 A survey in southern Africa from 1957–1979 recorded 2,553 venomous snakebites, 17 of which were confirmed as eastern green mambas.
 Of these 17, 10 had symptoms of systemic envenomation, though no victims died.
 The snake tends to bite repeatedly, and one bite can contain 60–95 mg of venom by dry weight.
 The median lethal dose (LD50) in mice is 1.3 mg/kg through the subcutaneous route, and 0.45 mg/kg through the IV route.
-The average dose able to kill a human is about 18-20 mg.
+The average dose able to kill a human is about 18–20 mg.
+In 2024, Youtuber Graham 'Dingo' Dinkelman died after he was bitten by the Eastern green mamba that eventually left him in an induced coma following anaphylactic shock.

 Symptoms of envenomation by this species include pain and swelling of the bite site, which can progress to local necrosis or gangrene.
 Systemic effects include dizziness and nausea, difficulty breathing and swallowing, irregular heartbeat, and convulsions.
 Neurotoxic symptoms such as paralysis may be mild or absent.

 In 2015, the proteome (complete protein profile) of eastern green mamba venom was assessed and published, revealing 42 distinct proteins and the nucleoside adenosine.
 The predominant agents are those of the three-finger toxin family, including aminergic toxins, which act on muscarinic and adrenergic receptors, and fasciculins, which are anticholinesterase inhibitors that cause muscle fasciculation.
 Another prominent component is a group of proteins known as dendrotoxins; although structurally homologous to Kunitz-type protease inhibitors, they block voltage-dependent potassium channels, stimulating the release of acetylcholine and causing an excitatory effect.

 Another Kunitz-type protein present is calcicludine, which blocks high-voltage-activated calcium channels.
 Individually, most of these components do not exhibit potent toxicity in vitro, but are thought to have a synergistic effect in nature.

 Similarly to the venom of most other mambas, the eastern green mamba's contains predominantly three-finger toxin agents.
 The exception is the black mamba, whose venom lacks the potent alpha-neurotoxin as well.
 It is thought this may reflect the species' preferred prey—small mammals for the mainly land-dwelling black mamba, versus birds for the other predominantly arboreal mambas.
 Unlike that of many snake species, the venom of mambas has little phospholipase A2.